 This course is designed to provide the student with the skills necessary to assess patient vital signs during imaging procedures.
 The student will also learn about the different types of contrast media and how each one should be properly administered during radiographic examinations of the Urinary and Gastrointestinal systems as well as other special procedures performed in the Radiology department.
 Pharmacology, pharmacodynamics and pharmacokinetics are also explored during this course.
-Prerequisites: RAD 202 The student will be assigned to various clinical rotations where he/she will be able to observe, assist with and gradually perform under the appropriate supervision procedures learned in Radiographic Procedures I. Image critique will be integrated throughout the course.
-The student will have to complete clinical objectives, perform examinations for experience and will also have to obtain a minimum number of clinical competency evaluations during the semester.
-Prerequisites: RAD 201, RAD 202
+Prerequisites: RAD 202

-Clinical I
+RAD 205 Clinical I